Common Tree Issues

 SIDEWALK / TREE ROOT PROBLEMS

-We prune trees for signs.
-Traffic and regulatory signs and signals are a priority.
+Pruning trees around traffic and regulatory signs and signals are a priority.
 We also prune trees for business signs, often with a caveat with the term ‘within reason’ of the amount of tree pruning and the distance.
-Contact the Public Works Dispatch office to file a request, 874-8493.

 Tree root / sewer lateral problems

-Portland is a great city with many fine views of Casco Bay, Western Mountains, Back Cove and city skyline to name a few.
-Recent ‘hotspots’ for vista pruning include the Eastern Promenade on Munjoy Hill and Back Cove.
+Portland is a great city with many fine views of Casco Bay, Western Mountains, Back Cove, city skyline and much more.
+Recent ‘hotspots’ for vista pruning include the Eastern and Western Promenades.
 We do generate pruning requests for vista pruning where we meet with residents to go over various options.
-Unfortunately each year we have a small degree of unsanctioned tree pruning usually done in a haphazard manor.
-These actions are subject to fines or legal action.
-Best to contact us before pruning “city” trees !

 These arboreal creatures often cause concerns for homeowners, especially in the Fall season.
 Tree pruning often seems to be a last chance, plausible solution that never seems to result in solving the rodent problem due to their adaptability of gaining access via gutters, overhead utility lines and other creative ways.
 Thus – tree pruning requests for squirrel-proofing tend to be low priority calls due to the ineffectiveness.